 Mr. Bailey is widely considered to be one of the world’s premier cellists.
 He is a Grammy award-winning performer, artistic director and teacher.
 Bailey has collaborated with such conductors and artists as Itzhak Perlman, Stanislav Skrowaczewski, Jaime Laredo, János Starker, the Moscow Chamber Orchestra and others.

 Because Bach left no musical annotations in the scores, the interpretive skill of the performer is vital to making the music come alive.
-“The difficulty in playing them is that they’re so revealing – there’s nothing to hide behind if you’re a musician.
+Bailey noted, “the difficulty in playing them is that they’re so revealing – there’s nothing to hide behind if you’re a musician.
 There are no markings in the score, so everything that is played is where we as musicians are.
 You can feel very fragile when playing them in public.”

 Bailey first recorded the suites in 2008 on the Telarc label.
 More than a decade later, these Octave Records performances reflect Bailey’s mature yet more daring approach, captured in stunning high-resolution sound.